 - Almost complete relief from pain with the patient being mobile

 - No postpartum headache as in spinal anesthesia

 - Mother is conscious and alert throughout the labor

-- Sudden drop in the blood pressure
+- The sudden drop in the blood pressure

-- Because of pelvic floor relaxation, baby’s head may not rotate and forceps application may be required.
+- Because of pelvic floor relaxation, the baby’s head may not rotate and forceps application may be required.

-Slight increased rate of instrumental and cesarean deliveries.
+Slightly increased rate of instrumental and cesarean deliveries.